 Hundreds of such propeller aircraft took to the skies in complex, harrowing dogfights the rest of us probably couldn’t stomach were it safely on the TV screen in the safe comforts of our living rooms.
 The RAF lost 145 planes in this engagement, but it took down 156 German ones and greatly hindered Nazi plans to slaughter or capture the Allied soldiers on the ground.

 Our third and perhaps most famous set of heroes were the “Little Ships of Dunkirk.”
 Though the Royal Navy was en route to Dunkirk with orders to haul the evacuees across the English Channel, the large-hulled ships that could carry the thousands they were hoping to save could not access Dunkirk beach’s shallow shores.
 Many soldiers needed to somehow get from the beach of Dunkirk to the out-of-reach ships, but the ships did not carry nearly enough smaller tenders to efficiently do the transfer.
-Thousands of soldiers queued shoulder-deep into the Channel awaiting transport to ships they might not survive long enough to board.
+Thousands of soldiers queued shoulder-deep into the Channel awaiting transport to ships they might not live long enough to board.

 As a result, the British government sent out a plea to all civilians with boats on the Thames and English coast: can you help us?

 Boy, did they ever.
 Hundreds of volunteer merchants, fishermen, and yacht owners relinquished their boats to the Royal Navy.
-Many even volunteered to captain their own boat across the English channel and toward the Nazi invasion.
+Many even volunteered to captain their own boat across the English channel and toward the Nazi blitzkrieg.
 When they arrived in France, some boats ferried soldiers to the larger ships, and some made the journey back across the Channel with Allied soldiers on their deck and Nazi warplanes off their stern.
 And then some did it again.
 And again.

 Meanwhile, the Luftwaffe flew overhead and the Nazi army drew closer — so close, in fact, that German heavy artillery rained shells into Dunkirk.
 Many died.
 Fires erupted.
 People panicked.
 But the evacuation continued, and with it so did the incredible communal heroism of Operation Dynamo: Allied armies bore down, the Royal Air Force offered cover, and the little ships of Dunkirk pulled away every man they could.
 The last ships departed the harbor on June 4.
 Allied soldiers would not return to France’s northwest shore for another four years.